maziac/DeZog/design/Portfolio.md

 A plugin for CSpect which connects the (ESP) UART (inside CSpect) with a socket.
 It's used for testing the real UART serial debugging.
-Once the ZX Next dezogif has some stability it is not required anymore.
+Now that the ZX Next dezogif has become stable it is not required anymore.

 # Related